-National Maritime College is committed to delivering the highest quality boat training.
+National Maritime College (NMC) is committed to delivering the highest quality boat training.
 The terms and conditions detailed below are designed to ensure we provide all our prospective customers with accurate information.
-These general terms and conditions form an agreement between the National Maritime College (NMC) and the student/client regarding our booking terms, conditions, policies and safety guidelines.
-Submitting an enrolment/booking/order form and attendance at a College course or program is considered to be acceptance of these terms.
+These general terms and conditions form an agreement between NMC and the participant/client regarding our booking terms, conditions, policies and safety guidelines.
+Submitting an enrolment/booking/order form and attendance at a NMC course or program is considered to be acceptance of these terms.

 Enrolment and Bookings

-- Course cancellation - NSW Boating College (trading as the National Maritime College (NMC)) reserves the right to change/cancel and/or re-schedule a program, venue location, dates and times where insufficient enrolments have been confirmed, or if required for other legitimate reasons.
+Course cancellation - NMC reserves the right to change/cancel and/or re-schedule a program, venue location, dates and times where insufficient enrolments have been confirmed, or if required for other legitimate reasons.
 Every effort is made, and all alternatives exhausted to avoid this.
-Should this situation occur changes will be posted to the website and if students are affected they will be notified immediately.
+Should this situation occur changes will be posted to the website and if paticipants are affected they will be notified immediately.

-- Students will require the following LLN (Language, Literacy and Numeracy) skills in order to complete boat and PWC training:
+Students will require the following LLN (Language, Literacy and Numeracy) skills in order to complete boat training:

 - Read information from a PowerPoint presentation and/or whiteboard.